netdata/netdata/collectors/debugfs.plugin/README.md

 The debugfs root directory is accessible only to the root user by default.
 Netdata uses [Linux Capabilities](https://man7.org/linux/man-pages/man7/capabilities.7.html) to give the plugin access to debugfs. `CAP_DAC_READ_SEARCH` is added automatically during installation.
 This capability allows bypassing file read permission checks and directory read and execute permission checks.
+If file capabilities are not usable, then the plugin is instead installed with the SUID bit set in permissions so that it runs as root.

 ## Metrics